Enabling mixed-precision in spectral element codes: Nekbone case study

 Nekbone is a mini-app that captures the basic structure and design of the extensive Nek5000~\cite{nek5000} software, which is a high-order, incompressible Navier-Stokes solver based on the spectral element method.
 Nekbone solves a standard Poisson equation by partitioning the computational domain into high-order quadrilateral elements, and by using the Conjugate Gradient (CG) method with a multigrid preconditioner (the preconditioner is optional and can be enabled when compiling).

 The main computational kernel is the Conjugate Gradient loop.
 Overall, each CG iteration consists of vector operations, matrix-matrix multiply operations, nearest-neighbor communications with MPI, and MPI Allreduce operations.
+Nekbone’s implementation organizes the elemental operations tensor products via the dense matrix–matrix multiplications of relatively small sizes.
+In spectral element methods, each element carries its own small mass or stiffness matrix, and applying these local operators amounts to performing matrix–matrix multiplies on element‐local blocks.

 The main computational kernel (the CG loop) in Nekbone is written in Fortran 77, and the Gather-Scatter library~\cite{gslib} (an individual component of Nek5000) for the nearest-neighbor communications is written in C plus MPI.
-Although both double and single precision data types are technically compatible with some of Nekbone's components, Nekbone is developed entirely in double precision, and neither (fully) single nor mixed precision are supported.
+Although both double and single precision data types are technically compatible with some of Nekbone's components, Nekbone is developed entirely in double precision.
+Thus, Nekbone cannot be run completely in single and mixed single plus double precision was not envisioned by the original design.